 How To Master The Reception | Wedding Photography Guide, Pt.
 8

-Welcome to part eight of our official Wedding Photography Guide, a series of weekly articles designed to teach you the fundamentals of wedding photography.
+Welcome to part eight of our official wedding photography tips, a series of weekly articles designed to teach you the fundamentals of wedding photography.
 In our previous article we covered how to photograph group portraits, which includes how to light your subjects, direct them into poses, and cue them to produce great expressions.
-This week, we present our official Wedding Reception Guide, an overview of how to best photograph wedding receptions on the wedding day.
+This week, we present our official Wedding Reception Photography Guide, an overview of how to best photograph wedding receptions on the wedding day.

 Wedding receptions serve as social outlets for friends and family to celebrate the bride and groom in their new role as husband and wife.
 They’re also chock full of fast-paced activities that can leave you scratching your head and missing moments if you’re not adequately prepared.